-Goal: Artists are celebrated and recognised for their contribution to a creative city.
+Goal: Artists are celebrated and recognised for their contribution to a creative city

 Why?
 Providing opportunities to celebrate, award and build the capacity of artists will enable us to publicly acknowledge artists' vital role in a creative city.
+The City of Melbourne recognises it has a role to play in supporting platforms that showcase and propel Melbourne artists and companies on the national and international stage.

-We will highlight the critical contribution artists and the arts sector make to Melbourne's culture.
+We will highlight the critical contribution artists and the arts sector make to Melbourne's culture

-- Publicly acknowledge the contribution of artists to the municipality. - Develop and share a growing body of evidence about the value of the arts through ongoing research, evaluation and documentation.
+- Publicly acknowledge the contribution of artists to the municipality. - Publicly acknowledge and promote Melbourne artists nationally and internationally. - Develop and share a growing body of evidence about the value of the arts through ongoing research, evaluation and documentation.